-To gain access to the unit, front plates need to be opened as follows: 8~12 HP 14~20 HP
+To gain access to the unit, front plates need to be opened as follows:

 Once the front plates open, the electrical component box can be accessed.
-See "6.2.2 To open the electrical component box of the outdoor unit" on page 21.
+See "6.2.2 To open the electrical component box of the outdoor unit" on page 19.

-For service purposes, the push buttons on the main PCB need to be accessed.
-To access these push buttons, the electrical component box cover does not need to be opened.
-See "7.2.3 To access the field setting components" on page 40.
+For service purposes, the pushbuttons on the main PCB need to be accessed.
+To access these pushbuttons, the electrical component box cover does not need to be opened.
+See "7.2.3 To access the field setting components" on page 36.

-6.2.2 To open the electrical component box of the outdoor unit
+6.2.2 To open the electrical component box of the outdoor unit a Electrical component box cover

-Do not apply excessive force when opening the electronic component box cover.
+Do NOT apply excessive force when opening the electronic component box cover.
 Excessive force can deform the cover, resulting in entering of water to cause equipment failure.

-When closing the electrical component box cover, make sure that the sealing material on the lower back side of the cover is not caught and bend towards the inside.
+When closing the electrical component box cover, make sure that the sealing material on the lower back side of the cover is NOT caught and bend towards the inside.

-- a Electrical component box cover

 - b Front side

 - c Power supply terminal block

 - d Sealing material

 - e Moisture and dirt could enter

 - X Not allowed

 - O Allowed